DACSS/blogbuilder/DOCUMENTATION.md

 Running the example above reads in a spreadsheet called 'students.csv' and the student names is directed to be in the first column of the spreadsheet.

+*Optional: Below, we dive into this function.
+This is just extra information which might come in handy for more personalization but, if have already set up the student pages with the `create_student_pages()` function above, you may safely skip to the next step.*

 This function takes in multiple arguments:

 - spreadsheet (required): The path to the spreadsheet.
 CSV and xlsx formats are accepted.